isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/House-to-House-and-Street-Collections-Licence.md

 <li>
 <strong>I am raising funds indoor within my own company premises, do I still need to apply for a House to House and Street Collections licence?
 </strong><br>
 Even within the premises of your company, indoor funds-raising or collections activities, you are required to apply for a House to House and Street Collections licence.
-Under the House to House and Street Collections Act, the definition of �house� includes a place of business.
+Under the House to House and Street Collections Act, the definition of "house" includes a place of business.
 </li>

 <li>